JVB11/jvb11.github.io/_pages/research.md

 title: "Research"
 ---

-I am a (theoretically oriented) asteroseismologist who is trained in astronomy & astrophysics, in addition to chemistry.
+I am a asteroseismologist trained in chemistry and astrophysics.
-I have primarily worked on topics related to asteroseismology of intermediate-mass main sequence stars.
+I primarily work on topics related to asteroseismology of (single) intermediate-mass main sequence stars, but have also collaborated on analyses of tidally perturbed oscillations in eclipsing binaries and the age-dating of clusters using asteroseismology.
-In future work, I would like to broaden the scope of my research (for example, by utilizing (magneto-)hydrodynamical simulations of stellar interiors for the purpose of understanding stellar oscillation mode selection).
+My interests are however not limited to this subset of astrophysics and I would be eager to collaborate/work on topics in different sub-fields of astrophysics and astronomy.
+I am for example looking at the use of multi-dimensional simulations of stars using (magneto-)hydrodynamics to further some of my research goals (see e.g. [my research on non-linear oscillation mode coupling](https://jvb11.github.io/research/nonlinear_coupling/)).

 For more information on my research, click the links below.